ShvetaAhluwalia/portfolio/README.md

  **AI Strategies in Retail**

 Developed an AI-powered Title and Description Generator fine-tuned with ChatGPT to assist small retailers in enhancing their marketing strategies.
-The tool automated the creation of compelling product titles and descriptions, which significantly improved visibility and conversion rates on eCommerce platforms such as Shopify and WooCommerce.
+The tool automated the creation of compelling product titles and descriptions, significantly improving visibility and conversion rates on eCommerce platforms such as Shopify and WooCommerce.

 Skills Used:
 - Machine Learning and Natural Language Processing (NLP): Applied NLP techniques to fine-tune the ChatGPT model for generating engaging and SEO-friendly product descriptions.